solomonenanaw/alx-system_engineering-devops/0x06-regular_expressions/README.md

 2-repetition_token_1.rb: Ruby script that matches the regular expression hn with 0 or 1 occurrences of b and 0 or 1 occurrences of t in between h and n.

+3. Repetition Token #2

+3-repetition_token_2.rb: Ruby script that matches the regular expression hbn with 1 or more t's in between hb and n.